PankajRawat333/bobs-used-bookstore-sample-MySQL/README.md

 ### Perform a full deployment

-In addition to the AWS resources that are created and used by the [_Integrated_ launch](#running-and-debugging-with-the-integrated-launch-profile), a full deployment deploys the application to an [Amazon EC2](https://aws.amazon.com/ec2/) instance and provisions an [Amazon RDS for SQL Server](https://aws.amazon.com/rds/sqlserver/) database.
+In addition to the AWS resources that are created and used by the [_Integrated_ launch](#running-and-debugging-with-the-integrated-launch-profile), a full deployment deploys the application to an [Amazon EC2](https://aws.amazon.com/ec2/) instance and provisions an [Amazon RDS for MySQL](https://aws.amazon.com/rds/mysql/) database.

 > **NOTE:** Ensure your development environment meets the [Prerequisites](#prerequisites) before attempting to deploy the application